 The miracle of light happens each Orthodox Easter Saturday in the Church of the Holy Sepulchre in Jerusalem.
-The temple was built on the spot where Jesus was crucified, buried, and where he ascended to the sky, as it is believed.
-Every year, The Holy Fire (Holy Light) ceremony starts here at about 11 a.m. with a series of prayers leading to a miraculous fire appearance.
+The temple was built on the spot where Jesus was buried and where he ascended to the sky, as it is believed.
+According to the Paris Treaty of 1856, the church is maintained by the Catholic Franciscans, the Greek Orthodox, the Armenians, the Copts, the Assyrians, and the Ethiopians.
+Every year, The Holy Fire (Holy Light) ceremony starts here at about 11 am with a series of prayers leading to a miraculous fire appearance.

 The fire is believed to be holy and many pilgrims claim it doesn't burn.
 The event draws in huge crowds of believers and is considered to be the holiest experience.
 Plan your trip for this time and see the miracle with your own eyes!